BLE-LTER/ble-handbook/handbook.md

 This of course depends on the source format.
 We have done and attempted to do this twice as of March 2020 for datasets 5 (hydrology model by Mike Rawlins) and 7 (moorings by Jeremy Kasper) and have some insights.

 - R and Python can both handle these tasks.
 Use package `ncdf4` in R and module `netCDF4` in Python.
+In our folder for dataset 7, see merge_nc.py for an example python routine and netcdf.R for an example R routine.

 - Execute the conversion on local storage, not Austin disk.
 A network drive dramatically slows these packages down by as much as 100 times.
 Our python routine that takes 6 seconds on local disk takes 650 seconds on Austin disk.
 The equivalent R routine that takes 5 minutes on local disk takes, well, I never stuck around long enough to see if it can even execute to completion, but at least 2 hours.
 Yes, R is quite a bit slower than python.
 I still use it.

+- Mike's dataset used the EASE-grid, on a Lambert azimuthal projection.
+We had a lot of trouble configuring the netCDF file so that ArcGIS would pick up the EASE-grid.
+For more documentation on what we did, see folder Data > 5_rawlins > netcdf.

+### Metadata

-### Metadata in netCDF
+#### in netCDF

 We strive to make the netCDFs self-contained with complete metadata on their own.
 This might mean duplicating metadata already in EML, even if the netCDF will be packaged with EML.

-Our goal for netCDFs need to comply
+Our goal for netCDFs:

+- Compliance with CF conventions

+- Compliance with the applicable NCEI netCDF template.
+See list of templates [here](https://www.nodc.noaa.gov/data/formats/netcdf/v2.0/).

+- Opens in ArcGIS with correct projection and correct location (i.e. ArcGIS recognizes the CRS plus the lat/lon values).

+Possible metadata duplication between EML and netCDF global attributes:

+- title: use overall dataset title
+- summary: use overall dataset abstract
+- keywords: use keywords applicable to data in netCDF form (assuming there are other data entities packaged alongside netCDF)

+#### in EML

+Document the netCDF as otherEntity.
+Metabase already has netCDF as a file type that would fill in the correct metadata.

 <a href="#header">Back to top</a>
 <a id="eml"></a>